foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/bootloader/README.rst

     + Insert SDCard to PC, and copy generated binary file *obj_emsk_23/gnu_arcem7d/freertos_kernel_gnu_arcem7d.bin* to SDCard Root, and rename it to boot.bin
     + Insert SDCard back to EMSK, make sure bit 4 of DIP Switch is ON, and press re-configure button above letter **C**, and wait for autoload.

-.. note:: Make sure you have selected the correct configuration of EMSK via dipswitches and that you have reset the board (button above “R”) to confirme its configuration
+.. note:: Make sure you have selected the correct configuration of EMSK via dipswitches and that you have reset the board (button above "R") to confirm its configuration

 Sample Output
 =============